-Payment in person made by payer to merchant.
+Payment made in person made by the payer to the merchant.

 independent sales organization (ISO)

-Organization that sell services or marketing activities to merchants on behalf of acquirers.
+An organization that sells services or marketing activities to merchants on behalf of acquirers.

 independent software vendor (ISV)

-The process of payment service provider and acquirer submitting transaction verification request to the network when they have questions about the original transaction.
+The process of payment method provider and acquirer submitting transaction verification request to the network when they have questions about the original transaction.

-Online testing according to the integration file under testing environment to confirm contracted functions are valid.
+Online testing according to the integration file under the testing environment to confirm contracted functions are valid.

 A key is a unique, generated electronic string of bits used for encrypting, decrypting, creating digital signatures, or validating digital signatures.
 The key can be the public/private key used in asymmetric cryptography, or the private key used in symmetric cryptography.